Home

 Homemade Mouthwash Recipe:

-10 Drops tea tree oil (approx 1/10 tsp or .5 ml) 2 drops myrhh 12 drops emulsifier 1 litre purified water For a better taste add 7 drops peppermint oil and 7 drops emulsifier.
+10 Drops tea tree oil (approx 1/10 tsp or .5 ml)2 drops myrh, 12 drops emulsifier, 1 liter purified water.
+For a better taste add 7 drops peppermint oil and 7 drops emulsifier.

 Add to emulsifier jar, then add essential oils.
 Blend well.
-Add one litre or purified or distilled water to bottle.
+Add one liter of purified or distilled water to bottle.

 Home-made Toothpaste Alternative